Automotive Service Technology

 ASE Certification Test

-A $38 registration fee is paid only once during a registration window—no matter how many tests you take.
-Tests are $38 each, except L1, L2, and L3 which are $74.
-MTC fees include the registration fee and 2 tests per year.
+A registration fee is paid only once during a registration window—no matter how many tests you take.
+MTC fees include the registration fee and 1 test per term.
 Additional tests can be purchased by the student.
 More information is available at www.ase.com.

 College Credit Award

-Possible careers after a four-year university degree: Engineer, technical representative
+Possible careers after a four-year university degree: Technical representative, entrepreneur

 Basic Skills Exit Requirements

 The uniform for this program consists of the program work shirt and jeans.
 Orders for work shirts will be taken at the start of class.
-A minimum of two complete uniforms is required to maintain proper hygiene and cleanliness.
 For safety reasons, it will be necessary to purchase and wear safety glasses and hard leather work shoes with non-skid, oil resistant soles (no tennis shoes).
 Proper uniform and safety equipment must be worn every day for participation in program activities.
 Failure to be in proper uniform will hinder student progress.

 Basic hand tools are provided for this program.